isc-projects/stork/doc/dev/ci-images.rst

 Currently available images:

-- ``debian.Dockerfile`` - Debian-based image, it is a default base for CI task
+- ``debian.Dockerfile`` - Debian-based image, it is a default base for CI task.
+  Available for AMD64 and ARM64 architectures from the ``1`` tag.
 - ``redhat-ubi8.Dockerfile`` - RedHat-based image
+  Available for AMD64 and ARM64 architectures from the ``1`` tag.
 - ``compose.Dockerfile`` - Allows using Docker-in-Docker in CI pipelines
+  Available only for AMD64 architecture.
-- ``cloudsmith.Dockerfile`` - Image for Cloudsmith CLI for the release purposes
+- ``cloudsmith.Dockerfile`` - Image for Cloudsmith CLI for the release purposes Available only for AMD64 architecture.
 - ``alpine.Dockerfile`` - Alpine-based image
+  Available for AMD64 and ARM64 architectures.

 Removed images: